MicrosoftDocs/appcenter-docs/docs/dashboard/creating-and-managing-organizations.md

 1. On the left side navigation, select the organization
 2. Select the **Manage** tab
 3. On the right side of the screen, click the placeholder org icon
-4. Select an image file no larger than 512px and does not exceed 1 MB
+4. Select an image file no larger than 512px and doesn't exceed 1 MB

 ![How to upload org icon](images/org-upload-icon.png)